buhrmi/inertiax/README.md

 ## Installation

-Follow the guide at https://dev.to/buhrmi/setting-up-a-new-rails-7-app-with-vite-inertia-and-svelte-c9e but replace the imports as described above.
+Follow the guide at https://dev.to/buhrmi/setting-up-a-new-rails-7-app-with-vite-inertia-and-svelte-c9e but replace the imports as described below.

 ```bash
 npm install -D inertiax-svelte